sastantua/lemin/Readme.md

 bfs
 edmond karp

-## Terminal display
+## Output format

 Once we now witch configuration is the best, we put it in a buffer and print it when it's full or when there is nothing left to add in it.
-This output will be use by the graphic display
+This output will be use by the graphic display.

 ## Graphic display

-### Prerequisites

 The visual mode for this project requires networkX and matplotlib.
 To install them: